 Here’s Three Peaceful Ways to Regain Your Health

-1. I focussed on doing things to improve my health
+1. I focused on doing things to improve my health

 2. I showed faith in my body